 When is tax day 2023?

-The tax filing deadline for your 2022 individual income tax return is April 18, 2023.
+The federal tax deadline for your 2022 individual income tax return is April 18, 2023.
 However, you are welcome to file well in advance of the deadline.

 By April 18, you must have both filed your tax return and paid your taxes due for the 2022 tax year(unless you opt for a tax extension-more on this later).